 {The study of locally compact abelian groups by the modern methods of homological algebra was pioneered by Hoffmann and Spitzweck \cite {hoffmann_homological_2007}.
-There, the authors manage to produce for the functor }$\mathrm{Hom}$ on this category a cohomological right derived functor, through a small tour-de-force involving their type decomposition of locally compact abelian groups.
-In this section, restrict the analysis to the \textquotedblleft well-behaved\textquotedblright\ category of those locally compact abelian groups that are \emph{Polish }(i.e., second countable, as most compact abelian groups arising in practice are).
-We show that doing so present substantial advantages: the cohomological right derived functor can be promoted to a total right derived functor, so that the cohomological derived functor can be recovered by taking cohomology.
-Furthermore, the total right derived functor can be obtained in a canonical way by means of objects that resolutions by \textquotedblleft essentially\textquotedblright\ injective objects.
-Another upshot of this approach is the vanishing of the higher order $\mathrm{Ext}$ functors.
-This was established Fulp and Griffith in \cite{fulp_extensions_1971} via a long proof, involving a subtle case analysis.
-In the approach presented here, the same result is obtained in a way that is simpler, and more natural from the perspective of homological algebra: as a consequence of the fact that the resolutions we obtain have length $1$.
+There, the authors manage to produce for the functor }$\mathrm{Hom}$ on this category a cohomological right derived functor \cite {mac_lane_homology_1995,gelfand_methods_2003,iversen_cohomology_1986}, through a small tour-de-force involving their type decomposition of locally compact abelian groups.
+An analogous result for the category of pro-Lie Polish abelian groups was obtained in \cite{casarosa_homological_2026} using projective resolutions.
+In this section, we restrict the analysis to the \textquotedblleft well-behaved\textquotedblright\ category of those locally compact abelian groups that are \emph{Polish }(i.e., second countable, as most compact abelian groups arising in practice are).
+For such groups, we obtain descriptions of the cohomological derived functor $\mathrm{Ext}$ in terms of cocycles, in the spirit of Moore's measurable group cohomology \cite {moore_group_1976,moore_group_1976-1,moore_group_1968}.